-Westbourne School is the only co educational independent school in Sheffield which caters for children from Pre School right through to Y11 (GCSE).
+Westbourne School is the only co educational independent school in Sheffield which caters for children from Reception right through to Y11 (GCSE).
 The average class size is less than 16.
 The children smile, they are happy.
 Please come and experience this atmosphere for yourself.

 Religious affiliation: Interdenominational